codio/knowledge/source/instructors/setupcourses/smart-import.rst

 7. Click **Create**.

 The assignment appears in your module with an importing status.
 When the import completes, Codio generates the guide and layout from your source content automatically.

-.. tip:: To import your next assignment, repeat these steps while the previous import is still running.
-You do not need to wait for one import to finish before starting another.

 .. note:: To import all of your GitHub Classroom assignments at once, see :ref:`importfromgithubclassroom`.
 Assignments imported with that method retain your README and coding files but do not include an automatically generated guide.